SEO can sometimes feel like it stands for "Something Extremely Obscure."

 It's a good idea to include keywords in your URL if they accurately describe the page contents.
 This is particularly important for businesses that do a lot of blogging -- there's a huge opportunity to optimize your URLs on every post you publish, as every post lives on its own unique URL.

-1) Never hide keywords.
-Whether by using the same color background as you do for the text, hiding them behind images, or off to the side using CSS.
+This includes using the same color background as you do for the text, hiding them behind images, or hiding them off to the side using CSS.
 (I know, I can't believe I have to say it.)
-Doing this is not approved by search engines and can result in penalties, and just simply won't be effective.
+While this isn't as easy to catch as other black hat tactics, today's more sophisticated search engines can easily find instances of hidden keywords -- and it can result in serious search penalties.